Assault in California as described in California Penal Code 240, is defined as an attempt to commit a violent injury on another person.

 You could find it difficult to obtain a job you are otherwise well-qualified for, to obtain a professional license, to obtain a government student loan or to find a place to live.

-That’s why it’s important to have a San Diego criminal defense lawyer like Pedro Bernal on your side.
+That’s why it’s important to have a San Diego assault and battery lawyer like Pedro Bernal on your side.
 He understands the subjective nature of assault charges and what prosecutors look for and he’ll aggressively defend your rights.